 Table 1.
 Massive MIMO System Parameters

-Massive MIMO envisioned for cellular applications consists of the BTS and user equipment (UE) or mobile users.
-Massive MIMO, however, departs from the conventional topology by allocating a large number of BTS antennas to communicate with multiple UEs simultaneously.
-In the flexible NI prototyping system, the BTS uses a system design factor of approximately 10 base station antenna elements per UE, providing 12 users with simultaneous, full bandwidth access to the 128 antenna base station.
+Massive MIMO envisioned for cellular applications consists of the base transceiver station and user equipment (UE) or mobile users.
+Massive MIMO, however, departs from the conventional topology by allocating a large number of base transceiver station antennas to communicate with multiple UEs simultaneously.
+In the flexible NI prototyping system, the base transceiver station uses a system design factor of approximately 10 base station antenna elements per UE, providing 12 users with simultaneous, full bandwidth access to the 128 antenna base station.
 A design factor of at least 10 base station antennas per UE has been shown to allow for most theoretical gains to be harvested and for optimal MRC decoder performance.

-In a Massive MIMO system, a set of UEs concurrently transmit an orthogonal pilot set to the BTS.
-The BTS received uplink pilots can then be used to estimate the channel matrix.
+In a Massive MIMO system, a set of UEs concurrently transmit an orthogonal pilot set to the base transceiver station.
+The base transceiver station received uplink pilots can then be used to estimate the channel matrix.
 In the downlink time slot, this channel estimate is used to compute a precoder for the downlink signals.
 Ideally, this results in each mobile user receiving an interference-free channel with the message intended for them.
 Precoder design is an open area of research and can be tailored to various system design objectives.
 For instance, MIMO precoders and decoders can be designed to null interference at other users, minimize total radiated power, or reduce the peak to average power ratio of transmitted RF signals.

 Although many configurations are possible with this architecture, the Flexible prototyping system supports up to 20 MHz of instantaneous real-time bandwidth that scales from 2 to 128 antennas and can be used with multiple independent UEs.
 The LTE-like protocol employed uses a 2,048 point fast Fourier transform (FFT) and 0.5 ms slot time shown in Table 1.